qtc-de/remote-method-guesser/docs/rmg/method-guessing.md

     }
 ```

-When using the high-level *Java RMI API*, *Java* automatically computes the method hash for you and makes sure
+When using the high-level *Java RMI API*, *Java* automatically computes the method hash and makes sure
-that all specified parameters match the expected parameter types.
+that all specified parameters match the expected argument types.
 The *rmiscout* project uses low level *Java RMI*
 calls instead, to manipulate the call arguments.
 Instead of the expected parameter types, a randomly generated class
 is send to the *RMI server* and the servers exception is inspected:

-  * When the method does not exist on the *RMI* endpoint, the ``unrecognized method hash`` exception is thrown as usual.
+  * When the remote method does not exist on the *RMI* endpoint, the ``unrecognized method hash`` exception is thrown as usual.
-  * When the method does exist, the *RMI endpoint* attempts to unmarshal the call arguments but cannot find the randomly
+  * When the remote method does exist, the *RMI endpoint* attempts to unmarshal the call arguments but cannot find the randomly
-    generated class within it's own class path.
+    generated class within the servers class path.
 This aborts the actual method call and leads to a different exception that
     indicates the existence of the remote method.
+As the method call gets aborted, there is no real method invocation on the server
+    side.
+One exception are argument less methods (e.g. ``String getVersion()``), where you can't specify invalid argument types.

 #### Making it Fast

 Before *rmg v3.3.0* we basically used the same approach as the *rmiscout* project.
 Instead of randomly generated classes,
-we used a *type confusion approach* (sending object types when the server expects primitive ones and the other way around),
+we used a *type confusion approach* (sending object types when the server expects a primitive argument and the other way around),
 but this is only a minor difference.
 In the current version however, we changed the implementation to achieve a noticeable
 speedup.
-To understand how, we need again to take a look at the internal structure and the server-side processing of *RMI messages*.
+To understand how this works, we need again to take a look at the internal structure and the server-side processing of *RMI messages*.

 *Java RMI* allows reuse of already existing *TCP connections*.
 After invoking a remote method once, subsequent remote method
 invocations may use the same *TCP channel* and do not have to establish a new connection.
 This behavior is handled by *Java RMI*